chimpwizards-pipeline/docker-compose-publish/README.md

-# Docker Compose Build
+# Docker Compose Publish

-This action build your docker images thru a docker-compose.yaml file
+This action publish your docker images into dockerhub repository

 by ChimpWizards